samanfrm/ADRtarget/README.md

 ### OpenFDA Adverse Event Reports query:
-argument 1: start number of queried compounds from `data/compounds.csv`. argument 2: end number of queried compounds from `data/compounds.csv`.
+Argument 1: start number of queried compounds from `data/compounds.csv`.
+Argument 2: end number of queried compounds from `data/compounds.csv`.
-arugment 3: to ensure fast run time speed: request a openFDA api key.
+Argument 3: to ensure fast run time speed: request a openFDA api key.
-argument 4: path to this local git ADRtarget repo.
+Argument 4: path to this local git ADRtarget repo.
-run in shell:
+Run in shell:
 ```shell
 python openFDAapi.py 0 2134 [openFDA api key] [local path]
 ```
 0 and 2134 indicate the begin and end number of compounds (see data/compounds.csv) that are used for querying FDA.
-The script can be run in smaller chunks of number of compounds, for instance 0 300, 300 600 etc.
+The script can be run in smaller chunks of number of compounds, for instance 0 300, 300 1000, 1000 1500 and 1500 2134.

-Once above are finished, run in shell to merge the results:
+Only if run in smaller chunks: merge the results:
 ```shell
 python merge_fda.py
 ```

 Expected output:

-v1_compounds_FDA.csv
+`v1_compounds_FDA.csv`

 ### Determine ADR occurrences and associations for all compounds